America at war! (1941– ) (Part 1)

 After overriding Mr. Roosevelt’s express wish by voting to divide authority over farm prices between Secretary of Agriculture Claude R. Wickard and Price Administrator Leon Henderson, the farm bloc wrote two additional farm provisions into the bill today.

-One, sponsored by Senator Joseph C. O’Mahoney (D-WY), would establish a new definition of parity price – taking urban wages into account – which would have the effect of permitting farm prices to rise to 120% of present parity before price ceilings would be imposed.
-The other, by Senator Richard B. Russell (D-GA), would prohibit the fixing of a price ceiling lower than the average price of commodities from 1919 to 1929.
+One, sponsored by Sen. Joseph C. O’Mahoney, D-Wyoming, would establish a new definition of parity price – taking urban wages into account – which would have the effect of permitting farm prices to rise to 120 percent of present parity before price ceilings would be imposed.

 Provides licensing